AdobeDocs/app-builder/src/pages/guides/app-hooks.md

 # Project Firefly application tooling lifecycle event hooks

-Project Firefly applications created with [our CLI](https://github.com/adobe/aio-cli) are inherently npm packages.
-This means they support many of the npm conveniences node developers expect. `package.json` may include the following scripts which are triggered at various times while an app is being built, deployed and/or run.

 ## Sample hooks configuration

 For example, pre and post hooks can be defined for the `run`, `build` and `deploy` commands in the app.config.yaml or ext.config.yaml file of your app.
 For the `run`, `build` and `deploy` commands, you can specify build and deploy script substitutes as well.
 For the `run` command, you can specify an additional `serve-static` script (to custom serve your web assets).